TechnionTDK/jbs-mekorot-android/README.md

 - **And finally paste your query into the edit box**.

+# Cacheable Data
+- The caching feature allows storing SPARQL responses locally on the device, providing a smoother user experience by skipping the long wait for queries that can take up to 20 seconds.
+- Cacheable data lifetime is 2 weeks from the last time that the data was requested.
+- The following models are included in the caching mechanism:
+-- MekorotForPsukim: The Mekorot results for a set of Psukim -- PsukimForParashaPerek: The relevant Psukim to the chosen Perek/Parasha -- CategoryToBooks: The mapping between one Category to a set of Books

 ## How to add a new cacheable data object
 The heaviest remote data requests are already being saved into the cache to allow better user experience, although the _DataManager_ architecture enables the developer to add any other data to the cache for future use.
 To add a cacheable data object: